Dominic Cummings: Early life

 Cummings was born in Durham on 25 November 1971.
 His father, Robert, now a farmer, had a varied career, primarily as an oil rig project manager for Laing, the construction firm.
 His mother, Morag, became a teacher and behavioural specialist after private schooling and university.
 Sir John Laws, a former Lord Justice of Appeal, was his maternal uncle.

 After attending state primary school, he was privately educated at Durham School and later attended Exeter College, Oxford, where he studied under Norman Stone, graduating in 1994 with a First in Ancient and Modern History.
 One of his former tutors has described him to the New Statesman as "fizzing with ideas, unconvinced by any received set of views about anything".
 He was "something like a Robespierre – someone determined to bring down things that don’t work."
 Also in his youth, he worked at Klute, a nightclub owned by his uncle in Durham.

 After graduating, Cummings moved to Russia and lived there until 1997.
+He shared a flat with the later Brexit-supporting economist Liam Halligan.

 He worked for a group attempting to set up an airline connecting Samara in southern Russia to Vienna in Austria which George Parker of the Financial Times said was "spectacularly unsuccessful".
-He subsequently returned to the UK.
+Cummings departed Russia in 1997 and reflects very poorly on the country and his time there, calling Russia a "primordially abnormal country" and an "intrinsic mafia society," whose people differ from westerners "more than the Chinese or Japanese" on a "subatomic level... to the point of being diametric opposites on everything."